andreslc47/Robotics_Project5/README.md

 git clone https://github.com/turtlebot/turtlebot_simulator.git

-and follow your own intuition to complete the restof the project ................... =)
+and follow your own intuition to complete the rest of the project ................... =)